PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/DataScience/IntroToVariables.md

 # Intro to Variables and Dataframes

 We start with a brief recap of what we learned in the [Intro to R](https://vigilant-giggle-149c38cd.pages.github.io/Study%20Content/DataScience/IntroToR.html).
 After that, we are going to learn about and work with different types of variables, vectors, matrices and data frames.
-Subsequently, we will focus on putting our new knowledge into practice by creating your own toy data frame.
+Subsequently, we will focus on putting our new knowledge into practice by creating our own toy data frame.

 ## 0) Learning Objectives:
 Enable you to understand, manipulate and create: